Marathon Sports (retailer)

 Marathon Sports, LLC. is an American chain of sporting goods retailers founded in 1975.
 It is headquartered in Waltham, Massachusetts, and operates 14 locations in Massachusetts, 4 locations in Connecticut, and one location in Rhode Island operating under the Marathon Sports brand and three locations in New Hampshire operating under the Runner's Alley brand.
 The chain mainly sells running/walking footwear and athletic apparel.

 All stores that fall under the Marathon Sports, LLC. umbrella are considered run specialty stores.
 Run specialty stores specialize in all aspects related to running including running shoes, socks, nutrition, hydration and apparel.
 Employees are trained in how to fit customers for running and walking shoes and are very knowledgeable on any injuries related to running.
 The stores under Marathon Sports, LLC. umbrella are involved with their local running communities.
 Many stores have training groups for races, from 5ks to half marathons.

 RunBase

-In a joint venture between Marathon Sports, the Boston Athletic Association and athletic supplier Adidas, a 2000 sqft Boston Marathon museum, locker room, and retail store was built just blocks from the marathon finish line.
+In a joint venture between Marathon Sports, the Boston Athletic Association and athletic supplier Adidas opened a 2000 sqft Boston Marathon museum, locker room, and retail store just blocks from the marathon finish line.
 Historic relics displayed include clothing and shoes worn by runners and a second-place medal from the first Boston Marathon in 1897.
-The store is managed and staffed by Marathon Sports and features clothing, shoes, and other products from Adidas.
-This new retail concept was planned to become a community hub for runners who are traveling to the city and for runners who live and work in the city.
+The store was managed and staffed by Marathon Sports and featured clothing, shoes, and other products from Adidas.
+This new retail concept was planned to become a community hub for runners who lived in or were traveling to the city.
 RunBase closed in 2018.